Achilles Heels for AGI/ASI via Decision Theoretic Adversaries: Survey of Achilles Heels

 In response to the smoking lesion problem, two replies have been made in defense of a version of EDT which would allow the agent to smoke \cite{yudkowsky2017functional}.
-One of which is known as the \emph{tickle defense} \cite{eells1984metatickles, ahmed2014evidence}.
+Both involve the agent justifying an exception by either introspection or reframing the problem.
+One is known as the \emph{tickle defense} \cite{eells1984metatickles, ahmed2014evidence}.
 In a smoking lesion problem, whether an agent feels an urge (or ``tickle'') to smoke can serve as evidence of whether or not they have the lesion.
 An agent using a less naive form of EDT can then make the optimal choice to smoke by assessing their situation, assessing what they initially were compelled to do, updating based on having observed those urges, and then making the choice.
-This generally can allow for smoking unless (1) the agent lacks an effective model of itself allowing for introspection or (2) the agent considers itself to be from a reference class of agents who use a similar decision making procedure.
+This generally can allow for smoking unless the agent lacks an effective model of itself allowing for introspection.
 A second and closely-related response is known as the \emph{ratification defense} \cite{jeffrey1990logic}.
 This argues for a form of EDT in which an agent makes decisions which they would ratify conditioned on the knowledge that they made those choices.
 In this case, an EDT user could smoke by realizing that if they knew they would not smoke (and hence that they probably didn't have the lesion), then they would not ratify this choice.
+But again, this would not apply if the agent considers itself to be from a reference class of agents who use a similar decision making procedure.
+Meanwhile, a problem with both defenses is that they fail if the agent considers itself to be from a reference class of agents who use a similar decision making procedure that allows for such exceptions.
+This problem reveals that the tickle defense does not solve the core theoretical problem posed by the smoking lesion problem.